biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 ---
 title: "S03E03: Principal Component Analysis (PCA)"
 subtitle: "How to run a PCA in R and plot the results"
-summary: "Today, we'll discuss how you can run a Principal Component Analysis (PCA) in R with the `prcomp()` function and create three types of plots from the results: a score plot, a scree plot and a biplot."
+summary: "Today, we'll discuss how you can run a Principal Component Analysis (PCA) in R with the `prcomp()` function and create three types of plots from the results: a score plot, a scree plot, and a biplot."
 authors: [admin]
 date: "2022-01-24"
 output: hugodown::md_document
 toc: true
-rmd_hash: 91692896b6a7cd2c
+rmd_hash: 23270538052f4fc0

 ---